-The SN should send the configuration information to the UE via the MN (inside a container via SRB1).
+The SN should send the configuration information to the UE via the MN (inside a container).

 [XD] Does this mean MN should also decide the SRB3 or SRB1 for SN?

 [Man]: can we make the proposal without mentioning detailed SRB, since it should be decided by RAN2.